Idrissa Gueye (footballer, born 2006)

-Idrissa Gueye (born 16 September 2006) is a Senegalese professional footballer who plays as a striker for Udinese on loan from club Metz.
+Idrissa Gueye (born 16 September 2006) is a Senegalese professional footballer who plays as a striker for club Udinese.

 Club career

 Gueye won the Senegalese Ligue 1 title with Génération Foot in the 2022–23 season, at the age of 16.
 He went on to score twelve goals in twenty-six top-flight appearances with the club before his departure.

 Metz

 On 10 January 2025, Gueye signed a contract until June 2029 with French Ligue 2 club Metz, a partner of Génération Foot.
 He made his debut as a substitute in a 0–0 draw against Lorient the following day.
 He scored his first goal with a header in a 3–1 win over Paris FC on 18 January, restoring Metz's lead at 2–1.
 However, in the 72nd minute, a collision left him with injuries to his front teeth, forcing him to leave the match and be taken to the hospital.
 On 5 March, Gueye was voted Metz's Player of the Month for February by supporters, receiving 38% of the votes.
 On 8 March, he was named Ligue 2 Young Player of the Month for February.